kickingvegas/YmsCoreBluetooth/docs/index.md

 The files for the iOS application **Deanna** are prefixed with `DEA` located in the directory `Deanna`.

+## Recommended Code Walk Through

+To better understand how YmsCoreBluetooth works, it is recommended to first read the source of the following BLE service implementations:

+* DEAAccelerometerService, DEABarometerService, DEAGyroscopeService, DEAHumidityService, DEAMagnetometerService, DEASimpleKeysService, DEATemperatureService, DEADeviceInfoService

+Then the BLE peripheral implementation of the TI SensorTag:

+* DEASensorTag

+Then the application service which manages all known peripherals:

+* DEACentralManager

+The [Class Hierarchy](hierarchy.html) is very instructive in showing the relationship of the above classes to the YmsCoreBluetooth framework.

 ## Writing your own Bluetooth LE service with YmsCoreBluetooth